aayush9753/aayush9753.github.io/_posts/2025-04-19-Diffusion-LLMs.md

 The field of Diffusion LLMs is rapidly evolving, with numerous active research frontiers aimed at overcoming current limitations and unlocking their full potential.
 Key challenges and future directions include:

 **Sampling Efficiency**: This remains arguably the most critical bottleneck [1].
-Research continues to focus on developing faster ODE/SDE solvers, optimized sampling schedules, knowledge distillation techniques, flow-matching approaches, and non-Markovian methods to drastically reduce the number of required network evaluations ($T_{eff}$) without sacrificing generation quality [1].
+Research continues to focus on developing faster ODE/SDE solvers, optimized sampling schedules, knowledge distillation techniques, flow-matching approaches, and non-Markovian methods to drastically reduce the number of required network evaluations (\\(T_{eff}\\)) without sacrificing generation quality [1].
 The future viability of diffusion models as mainstream LLMs hinges critically on solving this efficiency problem.

 **Scaling and Quality Improvement**: Closing the performance gap with leading AR models requires scaling Diffusion LLMs to larger parameter counts and training datasets [45].
 Understanding the scaling laws specific to diffusion architectures for language is crucial [62].
 Continued work is needed to improve the fluency, coherence, factual accuracy, and long-range dependency handling of generated text [33].